-This command defines the roll-off factor for the adjacent channel weighting filter.
+Defines the roll-off factor for the adjacent channel weighting filter.

 For asymmetrical MSR signals, this command defines the roll-off factor for the lower adjacent channel.
 To configure the factor for the upper adjacent channel, use the [SENSe:]POWer:ACHannel:FILTer:ALPHa:UACHannel command.